telerik/ajax-docs/api/server/Telerik.Web.UI/DiagramLayout.md

 ###  VerticalSeparation `Double`

 Either the distance between levels if the tree is up/down or between siblings if the tree is left/right.
 This property is not used in tipOver tree layout but rather replaced with three additional ones - underneathVerticalTopOffset, underneathVerticalSeparation and underneathHorizontalOffset

-###  Enabled `Boolean`

-Gets or Sets whether the Layout should be applied to the diagram.